Florida Keys: Geology

-Just offshore of the Florida Keys along the edge of the Florida Straits is the Florida Reef (also known as the Florida Reef Tract).
+Just offshore of the Florida Keys along the edge of the Florida Straits is the Florida Reef (also known as the Florida Reef Tract), separated from the keys by the Hawk Channel.
 The Florida Reef extends 270 km from Fowey Rocks just east of Soldier Key to just south of the Marquesas Keys.
 It is the third-largest barrier reef system in the world.

 Environment

 The climate and environment of the Florida Keys are closer to that of the Caribbean than the rest of Florida, though unlike the Caribbean's volcanic islands, the Keys were built by plants and animals.
 The Upper Keys islands are composed of sandy-type accumulations of limestone grains produced by plants and marine organisms.
 The Lower Keys are the remnants of large coral reefs, which became fossilized and exposed when the sea level dropped.

 The natural habitats of the Keys are upland forests, inland wetlands and shoreline zones.
 Soil ranges from sand to marl to rich, decomposed leaf litter.
 In some places, "caprock" (the eroded surface of coral formations) covers the ground.
 Rain falling through leaf debris becomes acidic and dissolves holes in the limestone, where soil accumulates and trees root.